-Your eye test will analyse various aspects of your eye health, including your lifestyle, current prescription, eye pressure and muscle strength – all of which helps your optometrist to formulate a detailed iScan report.
-We also offer home eye care to qualifying patients.
+Your eye test will analyse various aspects of your eye health, including your lifestyle, current prescription, eye pressure and muscle strength – all of which helps your optometrist to formulate a detailed eye health report.

 You'll complete a health and lifestyle questionnaire, as many health conditions and lifestyle choices can have an impact on your vision.
 Armed with this information, your optometrist can then offer you the best care and advice.

-An examination of your current glasses by your optometrist will find out your prescription strength.
+An examination of your current glasses will determine their strength and prescription.

-A tonometer blows a puff of air at your cornea and measures intraocular pressure (IOP).
-Your IOP levels are then used to calculate if you are at risk of glaucoma or other eye conditions, such as retinal detachment and cataracts.
+A tonometer blows a soft puff of air at your cornea and measures intraocular pressure (IOP).
+Your IOP levels are then used to assess if you are at risk of glaucoma or other eye conditions and such as retinal detachment.

-A computer-controlled machine will calculate how light passes through your eyes to identify your approximate prescription strength.
-This can then be used by your optometrist as a starting point.
+This computer-controlled technology will calculate how light passes through your eyes to identify your approximate prescription strength.

 During this part of your assessment, you'll read differently-sized letters and symbols on an eye chart to show your optometrist how well you can read from a variety of distances.

-A microscope and a small beam of light are used to closely examine the areas at the front of your eye, including the cornea, eyelids, iris and lens, in greater detail.
+A high powered microscope is used to examine the front section of your eye, including the eyelids, cornea, conjunctiva and lens.

 At the end of your eye test, you'll be given a new prescription.
 It contains different numbers and abbreviations, which can often be difficult to understand.
 We'll explain it in more detail.Make sense of your prescription